Erkhemee0908/constructor.sqr/README.md

 **Note:** This project is for educational and experimental purposes.
 Use generated code responsibly, and always review and test the output thoroughly.
 ```

-Replace placeholders like `yourusername` with your actual GitHub username and adjust the content as needed.
-Include more sections or information based on your project's specific details and requirements.